wp-plugins/ose-firewall/readme.txt

 10. ClamAV Open Source Free Antivirus Integration

 == Changelog ==

+= 3.6.0 =
+* Fixed: Fixed the Daily Audit Report not sending out on some servers bug
+* Enhancement: Added PHP Configuration Audit in Daily Audit Report

 = 3.5.9 =
 * Fixed: Fixed the Basic Rule title not showing correctly in the basic firewall rules section